Broken wrist

 Hand with a wrist splint

 Your wrist joint is made up of several bones.
-These include the 8 carpal bones, the radius and the ulna.
+These include 8 carpal bones and the radius and the ulna, which are the long bones in the lower part of your arm (see the image below).
 Any of these bones can break.
 However, the more common wrist fractures include:

 • serious accidents such as motor vehicle accidents

-• a break that occurs in a weak bone, such as if you have osteoporosis
+• a break that occurs in a weak bone, eg, if you have osteoporosis

 Common symptoms of a broken wrist include: